-Property Value XML Type The target XML type for the field.
+Property Value XML Туре The target XML type for the field.
 Depending on this value, the tag in the resultant XML is generated.
 Its value can either be Element (default) or None.
 If 'None' is selected, then the field is NOT mapped to the resultant XML.
 Minimum Occurrences The minimum number of occurrences specified for a particular record.
 If the record does not occurs the specified number of times, then an exception is thrown.
 Maximum Occurrences The maximum number of occurrences allowed for a specified record.
 After these many occurrences, the parser will not attempt to match the record and an exception is thrown.
 Parsing Type Specifies whether the data input is to be considered as Positional or Delimited.

-F C C value of some child field.
+Record Identifier Type Type of the Identifier to be used for identifying a record.
+You can choose the Record Identifier from the following values: Field Value Choose this option if you want to identify the record based on the value of some child field.
 In this case you need to select the field value in the Record Identifier Value property.
 Child Count The record is identified based on the number of child counts.
 While parsing, if the child count in the record data does not match the number of children defined in the file schema, then parsing error is thrown.
 None Record data is parsed against the record definition irrespective of the fact that the data satisfies the complete record definition or not.
-C The name of the record.
+Name The name of the record.
 The name of the node should be a valid XML name.
 You cannot provide an existing record the same name as an existing record.
 Sibling record cannot have the same name.
-Description T The description of the record. - You can choose the escape character type from the following values: Default Escape Character - Indicates that the escape character is the value of the Default Escape Character property which is defined for the schema instance.
-S Character - Allows the user to designate an escape character value.
+Description The description of the record.
+Escape Character Type You can choose the escape character type from the following values: Default Escape Character - Indicates that the escape character is the value of the Default Escape Character property which is defined for the schema instance.
+Character - Allows the user to designate an escape character value.
 If you select Character , you must also specify an escape value.
-An escape character is useful if you have a character in your field data that is also used as the delimiter character in the field's parent record. t For example, if your field data is the following and you have chosen a comma as the delimiter value of the record that contains the field, TSE interprets the comma after "Fiorano" to be a delimiter, even if you intend for it to be part of the field data: F Fiorano,Software,USA C Solution for this is to place an escape character directly preceding the delimiter character that you want to include in the field data.
-For example, if your escape character is specified as a backslash, you can place a backslash directly preceding a delimiter character, as in the following example: FioranoSoftware,USA TSE interprets the comma after the backslash as field data rather than a delimiter character. f Type or select a value for the delimiter.
+An escape character is useful if you have a character in your field data that is also used as the delimiter character in the field's parent record.
+For example, if your field data is the following and you have chosen a comma as the delimiter value of the record that contains the field, TSE interprets the comma after "Fiorano" to be a delimiter, even if you intend for it to be part of the field data: Fiorano, Software, USA Solution for this is to place an escape character directly preceding the delimiter character is specified as a backslash, you can place a backslash directly preceding a delimiter character, as in the following example: FioranoSoftware,USA TSE interprets the comma after the backslash as field data rather than a delimiter character.
+Delimiter Value Type or select a value for the delimiter.
 To specify a delimiter value, you must first set the Delimiter Type to Custom Delimiter.
-The delimiter can be multicharacter. · · This is the field delimiter of this file schema.
+The delimiter can be multi-character.
+Delimiter Type This is the field delimiter of this file schema.
 The delimiter can be multiple characters.
-Escape Character 1 This is the escape character which is to be used as the field delimiter.
+Escape Character This is the escape character which is to be used as the field delimiter.